nimrody15/ec2-scheduler/README.md

 TagName: PowerOff
 Tag Value: 18:00

-**That's it, you'r all set!** Instances will be powered on and off according to your tags

-## Read Before Running The Solution

-1. The solution affecting only Instances With PowerOff/PowerOn tags, Instances without these tags are not affected

-2. The Tags for PowerOn/PowerOff Should be in GMT time

-3. If you want all untagged Instances to power off (not related to PowerOff tag) every day at specific time, insert the time you want the Instances to be shut down and a Lambda will do the rest.
-If you don't, clear the field and the Lambda wont be triggered.
+## End Of Day Shut Down

+1. If you want to shut down all instances at the end of each day, choose end of day parameter to 'Yes'

-**Important** If you Don't want the End Of Day solution and you don't clear the input field - ALL INSTANCES WILL BE SHUT DOWN.
+2. Insert the time want to shut down the instances (GMT) **Important** Once you choose 'Yes' - ALL INSTANCES WILL BE SHUT DOWN AT THAT SPECIFIC TIME.

-4. If you want to keep instances on add the below tag:
+3. If you want to keep instances and ignore end of day shut down,add the below tag:

 TagName: KeepAlive
 Tag Value: true

 How To Use The Solution
 ------------------------